kushal-10/inventory-dynamics/docs/joss/paper.md

 )
 ```

 To evaluate the neural network controller, we compute the average cost over a specified number of periods for the previously defined sourcing model.
-In the following example, the average cost is computed over 1,000 periods.

 ```python
 single_controller.get_average_cost(single_sourcing_model, sourcing_periods=1000)